RunSi/DEVWKS-2601/guide/step3a.md

 * Import the pprint library so as to 'pretty print' structured data to make it more easily readable
 * From genie.conf import the Genie library
-* Import the Operational data library for IOSXE Interfaces
+* Import the Operational Model for IOSXE Interfaces
 * Initiate the testbed file in order to interact with the testbed devices